edurant/edurant.github.io/courses/cs4981/week2lab.md

     ds = datastore(".", "LabelSource","foldernames", "IncludeSubfolders",true);

-Then create an “augmented datastore” which holds images scaled to fit the AlexNet network (227&times;227):
+Then create an ?augmented datastore? which holds images scaled to fit the AlexNet network (227&times;227):

     dsa = augmentedImageDatastore([227 227 3], ds);
 Pass the images through the trained network to obtain the classification results: